334 Long Term Debt

 Synopsis

-Account 334 is established to record the portion of loans, which are due beyond the next 12 month period.
-The current portion of such loans (due within the next 12 months) is recorded in Account 314, Notes Payable – Other.
+Account 334 is established to record the long term portion of outside loans which are intended to be long term capital of the company.
+Amounts due within the next 12 months (current portion) should recorded in Account 314, Notes Payable – Other.

 Debits